Why Is Honesty Important On The Internet?

 If you are not sure if you are proficient in a certain skill, you are probably not.
 As a rule, don’t list any skills you aren’t prepared to demonstrate during an interview.
 Just because you used a program once back in college doesn’t make you proficient.

 Let’s assume he has a business degree and is applying for a job in a marketing department.
 While he has marketing experience, he is not a graphic designer.
-He used Photoshop for personal use, so he decides to throw it in.
+He used Photoshop for personal use, so he decided to throw it in.
 A marketing manager who knows how to use Photoshop is valuable, right?

-The bottom line?
-Don’t lie about yourself, online or in-person.
+Don’t lie about yourself, online or in person.
 Be sure your online profile matches what you would put on a resume or job application.
 Lying is more common on social media because we want to make ourselves appear better.

-If somehow you slip through with false information, you are never fully off-the-hook.
+If somehow you slip through with false information, you are never fully off the hook.
 The vetting process may start again if your company merges or undergoes restructuring.
 It’s not uncommon for employers to check up on current employees through social media as well.

 Besides lying about tangible things like skills and education, the Internet is an easy place for us to be someone we are not.

 Something as simple as drastically altering your picture will create a bad impression when someone meets you in person.

 And, what about your online “friends?”
 Research about honesty reported on by Forbes found “people’s standards for morality are dramatically influenced by the behavior of people around them.“

-If so, he’s not only seeing what you post, but also what you like.
+If so, he’s not only seeing what you post but also what you like.
 Do your “likes” promote a dishonest attitude?
-Do you condone behavior which might raise a red flag at work?
+Do you condone behavior that might raise a red flag at work?

 Think carefully, not just about what you say and do online, but also about what your followers say and do.
 Do you follow public accounts which might question your credibility?

-Think of your online activity as a dynamic resume, for everything business and personal.
+Think of your online activity as a dynamic resume for everything business and personal.
 Always assume someone is “Googling” you.
 Take the time to write down your personal code of ethics.
 Apply it equally to your real life and your online life.

 Note the power of honesty as described in The Mission Podcasts:

-Honesty is not just about telling the truth.
-It’s about being real with yourself and others about who you are, what you want and what you need to live your most authentic life.
-Honesty promotes openness, empowers us and enables us to develop consistency in how we present the facts.
-[And] honesty sharpens our perception and allows us to observe everything around us with clarity.
+“Honesty is not just about telling the truth.
+It’s about being real with yourself and others about who you are, what you want, and what you need to live your most authentic life.
+Honesty promotes openness, empowers us, and enables us to develop consistency in how we present the facts.
+[And] honesty sharpens our perception and allows us to observe everything around us with clarity.”

-Clearly, being honest is not just about getting a job, winning over voters or getting new clients.
+Clearly, being honest is not just about getting a job, winning over voters, or getting new clients.
 It’s about being true to yourself.
 Honesty empowers you to be the best you can be, both online and in the real world.